forestgrape/coronavirus/monitor_and_control.md

 > #### Government Support
 > Temporary support for individuals I consider necessary to not disrupt the life of people and give time to reorganize.
-Some business will only be close during wave peaks (e.g. gastronomy) while other businesses may be closed for the foreseeable future (long distance traveling large scale events).
+Some business will only be close during wave peaks (e.g. gastronomy) while other businesses likely are reduced/closed for the foreseeable future (long distance traveling, large scale events).
+General notes on support and thoughts how to take the corona-situation as an opportunity to reform the economical systems on the [economics page](./economics.md).

+### Corona Conform Skiing
+__In short__: nowadays practiced cosy warm skiing is unsafe.
+The more outside the skiing-experience (including lifts and food) is the safer.
+> My memories of skiing date back to the 90s, then a ski day was mostly outside from open lifts to outdoor lunch.

+__ThinkThrough__
+Two sides:
+* **Skiing itself:** Skiing down some slope has risks, however not a virus infection.
+So regarding SARS-2 skiing itself is safe.
+* **Skiing associated:** Skiing as practiced nowadays (before ~~corona~~ corona-measures) involves crowded cableway cabins and room, restaurants and bars and at all locations with different people from different regions and countries.
+Moreover all this at a very high altitude ( => deep breathing).

+All mentioned in skiing associated are known as risk factors for Covid aerosol transmission (independent of the observed transmission in ski resorts).

+__Evidence__
+In line with theoretical risk factors - without aerosol protection measures (disinfectants and some droplet preventions were all ready in place in winter 2020) - there have been many infections traced back to ski resorts.

+__Experiences__
+In the summer 2020 in the alps many mountain places were crowded and had open cable cars.
+To my knowledge no increased Covid-19 incidences were observed.
+No hot-spots have been observed.
+=> in summer time when good ventilation was easy and often practiced and very low case numbers mountain holidays worked.

+__Comment__
+Skiing itself is safe but there need to be restrictions on the high risk skiing associated settings.
+> To keep in mind, that high altitude and sports increase the aerosol transmission.
+* __cableways__: best unconfined and if confined/indoor permanent open/removed windows.
+* __cableway buildings__: good ventilation very important.
+Doors and windows should be open all the time.
+* __gastronomy__: as described in the section [Gastronomy](#gastronomy).
+In ski resorts there are additional risk because of high altitude, guests from different regions and guests tend to go to many different gastronomy locations during a week.
+  * __indoor gastronomy__: risky, guests from the same villages/hotels going only to one/a limited number of restaurants helps to prevents chains of superspreading and helps contact tracing.
+  * __outdoor gastronomy__: not risky, as long as clean mask are used when getting/bringing the food.
+* __queuing__: outdoors only, indoor queuing should be avoided.
+* __masks__:

+if open then with seriousness and responsibility

 ### Reduction of Nightlife
 A slow down of nightlife can reach from an early closure of clubs to a complete stay at home order at night.